Menu Close

 Q.2.
 How did Abram distinguish himself in his rescue of Lot?
 (Gen.14:13-16)

 Q.3 Who was Melchizedek?
-How did he confirm Abram’s place before God?
-Why did Abram give him a tenth of the spoils of the battle?
+How did He confirm Abram’s place before God?
+Why did Abram give Him a tenth of the spoils of the battle?
 When did he give the tithe?
 (Gen.14:17-20 c.f.
 Heb.7:1-22)

 Q.4.
 Why did Abram refuse to benefit from the victory?
 What does this tell us about Abram?
 (Gen.14:21-24)

-Posted in Genesis, Year 1, Old Testament, Law, Bible Books, Day 2, BRP Plus, Week 14, Chapter 14
+Posted in Bible Books, Genesis, Year 1, Old Testament, Law, BRP Plus, Day 2, Week 14, Chapter 14

 Leave a Reply